 Ngee Ann Polytechnic: Diploma in Health Sciences (Nursing)

 In this programme, students are expected to complete a four-week overseas immersion in Glasgow, United Kingdom.
-It is mandatory for all students to complete the Overseas Immersion Programme (OIP) where they have to attend two weeks of taught seminars and two weeks of clinical observation in the overseas context
+It is mandatory for all students to complete the Overseas Immersion Programme (OIP) where they have to attend two weeks of taught seminars and two weeks of clinical observation in the overseas context.

 This module will provide an in-depth understanding of conducting a systematic health assessment, data collection, and interpretation of physical assessment findings.
 Topics covered in this module include history taking, conducting a focused physical examination, developing clinical reasoning skills, and developing a treatment plan for the patient.
 Students will be given the opportunity to develop systematic and focused health assessments that are sensitive to both the cultural and developmental needs of the individual.
 Reflective practice on clinical reasoning and care planning will be included.

 The World Health Organization (WHO)’s framework of a health system includes resource generation, stewardship, funding and provisioning.
 The goal of a health system is to improve health, respond to expectations and focus on fairness in financial contribution.
 In this module, the Singapore health system is described and analyzed within the WHO’s framework.
 Students will learn to appreciate how policies are developed, health needs identified and met, intersectoral collaborations needed and established, and services organized and evaluated.
 Through interprofessional studies, they will learn about the needs of patients and the roles of different professions in the health systems addressing those needs.